Lightnet/gulp-angular2-threejs/README.md

 Gulp run auto script with browserify, babelify and others.

 Note this is development build.
-This is just a bare base to run Babylon.js with Angular2.
+This is just a bare base to run Threejs with Angular2.
 Or I could be wrong but it should run right.
 From the packages that run list in packages.json.

 To Setup: